tomplex/meridian/README.md

 Data takes up memory.
 Depending on the number & size of the geometries you're trying to work with, you might run out of memory.
 On my machine, a 2016 MacBook Pro, I found that a dataset with 350k records with an average of 6 nodes per polygon used ~500mb of memory footprint.
 YMMV.

-`meridian` is opinionated and believes that data should be immutable.
+`meridian` is opinionated and believes that data should generally be immutable.
 If you need your data to change, you should create new data representing your input + processing instead of changing old data.
 Thus, a `SpatialDataset` is more like a `frozenset` in behavior than a `list`.

 # Planned features